High School Research application is now open!

 Deadline to apply: March 31, 2023 at 11:59 PM ET

-BTI High School Research Experience is open to current high school students over the age of 16 by the start of the program and are available to participate in-person full-time from June 28 – August 5, 2022 (Monday through Friday).
-Selected students will receive an educational stipend of $3,000 for the 6-week program.
-Housing and meal stipends are not included for the high school research program.
+BTI 2023 High School Research Experience will be open to current high school students over the age of 16 by the start of the program and are available to participate in-person full-time from June 27th to August 11th (Monday through Friday).
+Selected students will receive an educational stipend of $4,000 for the 7-week program.
+Housing and meal stipends are not included in the high school research program.

 Due to the pandemic, to be eligible students must currently reside in the Ithaca region or surrounding counties and live within a reasonable daily commute to Cornell University (see image of NY state map).

-Students cannot be graduating seniors and must be 16 years or older by June 28th to be eligible to apply.
+Students cannot be graduating seniors and must be 16 years or older by the end of June to be eligible to apply.

 Follow the link below to access our online application and create an account to begin.

 Excited to apply and meet the requirements for the program?
 Read below to learn more about the application process.